google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 I think this one is more 'true to life' as the Heat 'n Stick powder with the Dazzling Diamonds creates more of a silver effect than the gold one shown above.

 If you liked this tutorial, you may like to try dry embossing or other forms of heat embossing.
-You may also like to see how to get different effects with your embossing folders and Big Shot.
+You may also like to see how to get different effects with your embossing folders and Die Cut and Embossing Machine.

 1. Home